-On March 22, 2021, we completed a merger with Longevity a publicly-traded special purpose acquisition company.
-Shareholders of Longevity received our ADSs, and Longevity became our wholly-owned subsidiary.
+On March 22, 2021, we consummated a merger (the "Merger") with Longevity Acquisition Corporation ("Longevity"), a publicly-traded special purpose acquisition company, pursuant to which we issued Nasdaq-listed ADSs to the shareholders of Longevity and assumed warrants previously issued by Longevity, and Longevity became our wholly-owned subsidiary.

-At closing, Longevity merged with and into Merger Sub, our new wholly owned subsidiary, with Merger Sub continuing as the surviving company.
-Each of Longevity's common shares issued and outstanding prior to the effective time of the merger (excluding shares held by the Company and Longevity and dissenting shares, if any) were automatically converted into the right to receive certain per share merger consideration (as defined below), and each warrant to purchase Longevity's ordinary shares and right to receive Longevity's ordinary shares that was outstanding immediately prior to the effective time of the merger was assumed by us and automatically be converted into an Assumed Warrant and a right to receive our ordinary shares, payable in our ADSs, respectively.
-The per share merger consideration consisted of 7.5315 common shares, payable in ADSs (each ADS representing 8 ordinary shares), for each issued and outstanding ordinary share of Longevity.
+At closing, Longevity merged with and into Dolphin Merger Sub Limited ("Merger Sub"), our new wholly owned subsidiary, with Merger Sub continuing as the surviving company.
+Each of Longevity's common shares issued and outstanding prior to the effective time of the merger (excluding shares held by the Company and Longevity and dissenting shares, if any) was automatically converted into the right to receive certain per share merger consideration (as defined below), and each warrant to purchase Longevity's ordinary shares and right to receive Longevity's ordinary shares that were outstanding immediately prior to the effective time of the merger was assumed by us and automatically converted into a warrant to purchase our ordinary shares and a right to receive our ordinary shares, payable in our ADSs, respectively.
+The per share merger consideration consisted of 7.5315 ordinary shares, payable in ADSs (each ADS representing 8 ordinary shares), for each issued and outstanding ordinary share of Longevity.
 Longevity had \$11.6 million at the time of the merger after paying all of its debtors.

-Concurrently with the completion of the Merger, on March 22, 2021, we raised £18.0 million (\$25.0 million) through the issuance of 16,367,332 ordinary shares at a share price of £1.10 or (\$1.53) per share, pursuant to the PIPE Investment.
-In addition, on April 23, 2021, pursuant to the Additional PIPE Investment, we issued 1,317,680 ordinary shares at a share price of £1.10 (\$1.53) representing £1.44 million (\$2.0 million) to Duncan Peyton and Alexander Stevenson.
+Concurrently with the completion of the merger, on March 22, 2021, we raised £18.0 million (\$25.0 million) through the issuance of 16,367,332 ordinary shares at a share price of £1.10 or (\$1.53) per share.